 - Oracle Loader for Hadoop seems to support loading data from NoSQL 2.0 in addition to Hadoop.
 Support for Avro was added here as well.

-- There is also new Connector for R, but I didn’t dig into the features there at all yet.
+- There is also new Connector for R, but I didn’t dig into the features there yet.

 New management tools:

-Didn’t dig into any features there either but the new BDA includes Cloudera Manager and Big Data plugin for OEM
+I haven’t looked into any features there either, but the new BDA includes Cloudera Manager and Big Data plugin for OEM

 Oracle NoSQL 2.0:

-The new Oracle NoSQL release is the first release where there are features specific for the enterprise edition and do not exist in the free community editions.
+The new Oracle NoSQL release is the first release that has features specifically for the Enterprise Edition.

-- Hadoop integration - New classes allow Hadoop MR jobs to read data stored in Oracle NoSQL.
-I’ve seen a lot of requests for this feature, never really understood it, and am curious to see how will this get used.
-If anyone uses this feature, I also want to hear why not HBase.
-On the other hand, MongoDB and Cassandra already have support for MR jobs, so its nice to see Oracle NoSQL closing this gap.
+- Hadoop integration – New classes allow Hadoop MR jobs to read data stored in Oracle NoSQL.
+I’ve seen a lot of requests for this feature, but I never really understood it.
+I’m curious to see how this will be used.
+If anyone uses this feature, I also want to hear why they don’t use HBase.
+However, MongoDB and Cassandra already have support for MR jobs, so it’s nice to see Oracle NoSQL closing this gap.

-- Avro support - define schema for the data contained in the record value.
-Schemas are defined with JSON and there is some support for schema evolution.
+- Avro support – It defines schema for the data contained in the record value.
+Schemas are defined with JSON, and there is some support for schema evolution.

-- Support for different number of replication nodes per physical storage node.
-This allows for heterogeneous hardware in the NoSQL cluster.
+- Support for different numbers of replication nodes per physical storage node – This allows heterogeneous hardware in the NoSQL cluster.
 Not that exciting for BDA owners.

-- Elastic sharding – this is the feature that was most sorely missing from the previous release.
-You can now add replication nodes, mode them around, rebalance load between nodes, etc. Number of partitions is still static, so you still want to configure this right from the installation.
+- Elastic sharding – This is a feature that was sorely missing from the previous release.
+You can now add replication nodes, mode them around, rebalance load between nodes, etc. A number of partitions are still static, so you still want to configure this right from the installation.